 Non-EU/EEA or Swiss citizens intending to work in Portugal must apply for a Portugal Work Visa and to be eligible, you must first secure a job in Portugal.

-If your job lasts less than six months, your employer must apply for a Portuguese work permit (Autorização de Trabalho) with the Portuguese Labor Authorities.
+Your employer must apply for a Portuguese work permit (Autorização de Trabalho) with the Portuguese Labor Authorities.
 Once the work permit or job contract is approved, non-EU nationals must apply for a Portuguese work visa.

-If you plan to work in Portugal for a longer term, then you must apply for a residence permit, which will depend on your type of employment.
+In this case you must apply for a residence permit, which will depend on your type of employment.

-Job openings had to be advertised to Portuguese and EU/EFTA citizens for 30 days before they could be filled by non-EU employees, as classified by the Institute for Employment and Vocational Training in Portugal (IEFP)
+Job openings had to be advertised to Portuguese and EU/EFTA citizens for 30 days before they could be filled by non-EU employees, as classified by the Institute for Employment and Vocational Training in Portugal (IEFP).

-Types of Work Visa Portugal for non-EU nationals
+Types of Work Visa Portugal for Non-EU Nationals

-Short Work visa
+Short Term Work Visa

-Long Term Work visa
+Long Term Work Visa

-Working Permits in Portugal for non-EU nationals
+Working Permits in Portugal for Non-EU Nationals

 Working Permit for Employees